 Your Smile can Create Lasting Impressions on Others

 The good news is that to make a good first impression, you may literally only need a nice smile, or a strong handshake, or a good joke.
 And that impression will be just as difficult to change as a poor one, as the other person has already attached positive feelings to you.

 When our brains attach positive qualities to a person after seeing a single quality we like, it is known as the “halo effect”.
 This term was coined by researcher Edward Thorndike in 1920.
 The idea behind the halo effect is that people essentially come to conclusions about others based on their perception of them.
-This might not necessarily agree with the whole, “don’t judge a book by its cover” thing, but it does further instill how important first impressions are.
-Smiling is a proven way to kickstart a halo effect when you meet a stranger.
+And smiling is a proven way to kick start a halo effect when you meet a stranger.

 Scientists at the University of Kansas completed a study in which subjects were asked to complete several stressful tasks.
 Some of the participants were instructed to smile during the tasks and the others were asked to keep a straight face.
 The heart rates of the participants were then measured, and the individuals were also asked to report on their stress levels.
 Not only were the heart rates lower in the participants who were smiling, they also reported feeling more positive overall compared to those keeping a straight face.

 The other thing about a smile is that it actually affects the person you’re smiling at, not just how they perceive you.
 Multiple studies on the ripple effects of mood indicate that, just like a negative mood can make others feel crappy, a positive affect can make others feel better.